Visit Shuiguan Great Wall of China

 However, certain sections of the climb are rather steep and they advise visitors to walk backwards and hold the rails when descending.
 Some of the more challenging steps are 20 inches high.
 As a result, it is worth the effort to come here!

 From the top of the western section it is possible to venture out onto some little hiking trails.
 The trails lead to small temples and different viewpoints.
-While I was exploring I saw this adventurous fellow back on the wall were I was just sitting a few minutes ago.

 The picture below shows the gate blocking off the passage beyond the renovated western section at Shuiguan Great Wall.
 As a result, I needed to turn around here and begin my descent back down to Zhengguan Arrow Tower.